Applying for Financial Aid

 1. Complete your FAFSA

 The Free Application for Federal Student Aid (FAFSA) can be completed online at www.fafsa.ed.gov.
 Submitting the FAFSA allows you to be considered for federal student loans (i.e. Stafford Subsidized and Unsubsidized), federal and state grants, and the federal work study program.
 Graduate students are eligible only for federal student loans.
 Be sure to include the SNC school code, 009192, on the FAFSA before it is submitted.
 SNC cannot receive your information if our school code is not listed.
+Undergraduate students are encouraged to file prior to May 1st.
+SNC need based funds are only guaranteed at the published rate until the first day of the term of enrollment and then based on funds available.

 2. Confirm your Admission Status